jecaluag/upload-file-chunk/README.md

   endpoint: "https://yourownapi.com/api/v1/upload-chunk",

   // number | required | default: 51200
   // `chunkSize` is the size in BYTES which will the file will be split into.
-Must be in multiples of 256.
+  // MUST be in multiples of 256.
   chunkSize: 51200,

   // number | optional | default: 5